 Usually can't DIY

-So how does stamped concrete compare to other popular materials, such as bricks and stones?
-These products also look great and enhance the value of your home.
+Just like stamped concrete, other popular materials, such as bricks and stones, also look great and enhance the value of your home.
 And because they form a surface of many interlocking pieces, they’re helpful if you’re trying to cover uneven ground.
 It can be difficult to pour level concrete on an uneven surface.
 However, you'll often see weeds popping up in the spaces between pavers while nothing should be able to grow up through concrete.

 Ultimately, it's all in the eye of the beholder.
 Stamped concrete will never be mistaken for the real material it's aiming to mimic, whether it be bricks, stone, tile, or wood.
 And for some people that's a deal-breaker.
 But if you want a material with less maintenance and higher durability than the real thing, stamped concrete could be the option you're looking for.